 Assistive technology can support communication for people with autism, whatever their level of speech ability.

 In particular, Augmentative and Alternative Communication (AAC) has benefits that can benefit people with autism by expanding their communication abilities.
-This can have benefits in terms of facilitating social interactions and increasing independence.
+With the support of your therapist, appropriate AAC options can have significant benefits – such as facilitating social interactions with others and increasing independence.